top of page

 Cake Topper

 While visiting relatives in California, my Aunt Kaitzer and Uncle Joe presented me with the cake topper that was used on their wedding cake.
 When they were engaged, Kaitzer wanted to have a topper where the bride’s hair was brown, like her own.
-She couldn’t find one anywhere.
+She couldn’t find one.
 My Grandparents Puglia sent Kaitzer the topper that they'd placed on their own wedding cake in 1939.
 My Grandparents had ordered it from New York, and after writing their names and wedding date on the base, displayed it as decoration in their New York and Uniontown, PA apartments.
 After their own wedding, Kaitzer and Joe lovingly displayed the cake topper in their home.
 Now it has been passed on to me, and was passed on to my brother Steven when he married.

 Indian & American Traditions: Our Story